francoiducat/springboot-opensearch-example/readme.md

 Once the application is running, you can interact with it using a tool like Postman or curl.

-The PersonController provides a basic endpoint:
+The PersonController provides basic endpoints:

+## POST Person

-POST /person: This endpoint will trigger personService, which is where your OpenSearch indexing logic (or other OpenSearch operations) would reside.
+This endpoint will trigger SearchService, which is where your OpenSearch indexing logic would reside.

 Example cURL request: